 A gifted down payment typically comes from an immediate family member who is in a position to help out.
 The family member needs to sign a gift letter which says that the gift doesn’t have to be repaid.
 They can give you the entire amount of the down payment or just one part.

-For example; you are purchasing a property for $300k, you have $10k saved up, your parents are able to gift you the remaining $5k to make up the total 5% down payment.
+For example, you are purchasing a property for $300k; you have $10k saved up, and your parents are able to gift you the remaining $5k to make up the total 5% down payment.

 Borrowed Down payment (Flex-Down)

 If you don’t want to miss out on a hot real estate and you don’t have that 5% OR any immediate family members to help you out, what you CAN do is borrow for your down payment.
 If you have a solid income compared to the sum you want to borrow, you may be a suitable candidate for a borrowed down payment.
 You can borrow the entire sum of 5% as long as you count it towards your GDS (gross debt service) ratio.
 Naturally, this loan would be a separate one from the mortgage.
 A borrowed down payment can come via credit cards, personal lines of credit, or personal bank loans.
 Typically, on the “flex-down” mortgages, you can expect a bit higher rate as there is a bit more risk associated with a borrowed down payment.

 Another great source for your down payment is a registered retirement saving plan (RRSP).
 The Canadian government has a Home Buyers’ Plan (HBP), which basically borrows first-time home buyers up to $25k from their RRSP for their down payment (tax-free.)
 Another great thing is if you’re buying a home with, say, your partner, who also happens to be a first-time home buyer, you would both for up to $25k each.

 Regardless of how much money you have available to you at this time for a down payment, if you are considering purchasing a property in the near future, please let us know.
 It’s never too early to start the conversation about getting pre-approved for a mortgage.
 Contact us anytime!